forcedotcom/sfdx-analytics/README.md

         this.setState({...this.getState(), pageId : this.targetPage});
     }

+**stateChangedCallback**
+Available as a custom lifecycle hook, `stateChangedCallback` is used to detect any change to the dashboard state and allow the component to rerender.

+    stateChangedCallback(prevState, newState) {
+        // Do any comparisons on prevState and newState to determine if the component should rerender this.currentState = newState;
+    }

 **Create a LWC for Tableau CRM Dashboards**

-Quickly create Lightning Web Components configured for use in Tableau CRM dashboards
+Quickly create Lightning Web Components configured for use in CRM Analytics dashboards

 1. Visual Studio command